 Oranga Tamariki also runs four youth-justice residences with 136 beds in total for young people aged 14 to 16 who have been charged with an offence, are on remand or have been given a youth justice residence sentence by the Youth Court.
 These are in Auckland, Rotorua, Palmerston North and Christchurch.
 In 2017 there were 889 admissions to youth justice residences, down from 1,010 in 2015.

 Charitable social services

 Charitable organisations run residential homes for children with the help of government funding and public donations.
-The Cholmondeley (pronounced ‘chumley’) Children’s Home in Governors Bay near Lyttelton provides short- and long-term care for up to 28 children aged 3 to 12.
+The Cholmondeley (pronounced ‘chumley’) Children’s Centre in Governors Bay near Lyttelton provides short-term care for up to 28 children aged 3 to 12.
 It was purpose-built as a children’s home by wealthy farmer Heber Cholmondeley and opened in 1925.
 The original historic house was damaged in the 2011 Christchurch earthquake and had to be demolished.
 A new children's home opened in July 2015 on the same site following a fundraising campaign that raised $4 million.

 In 2017–18, 494 children from 298 families were cared for at the Chomondeley Children’s Centre.
 It provided 4,465 nights of care.